noke-inc/noke-core-api-documentation/README.md

 * [Firmware Update](#firmware-update)
   * [POST /fwupdate/](#post-fwupdate)

  \* these two calls should be implemented first and of these two /unlock/ is most critical.
+After sending an unlock cmd (received from the API) to a lock you will receive a response from the lock.
+This response should ALWAYS be sent to the server via the /upload endpoint.
+Failure to do so can cause problems, especially when unlocking the lock for the first time.

 ## Locks
 ---